 Mining healthcare related data in various levels and from different organizations is fast emerging as a tool for improving patient care and human wellbeing.

 The algorithmic and statistical aspects of these developing fields of science present diverse, deep and fascinating challenges.

 Our group develops statistical and algorithmic methods for analyzing medical and molecular measurement data.
-We also develop optimal design algorithmics for measurement systems or for assays to increase efficiency and effectiveness.
-We often implement the methods into software tools that serve a broad scientific community.
+We also develop optimization and design algorithmics for measurement systems or for assays and reagents to increase efficiency and effectiveness.
+For example: DNA storage …

 We also apply data science, machine learning and statistical techniques to data from other domains.

 - Synthetic biology.

 We are interested in the design of reagents, application development and data analysis related to synthetic biology and genetic engineering in general.
 More specifically, we are using synthetic DNA libraries for studying and optimizing biological processes.

 - Statistics in ranked lists

 Methods and tools to enable inference in noisy datasets.
 Related projects include: